Can Your Body Heal From Mold? The Science Says Yes

 The belief that mold recovery requires a lifetime of vigilance stems primarily from the Shoemaker Protocol, developed by Dr. Ritchie Shoemaker.
 While Dr. Shoemaker's work brought important attention to Chronic Inflammatory Response Syndrome (CIRS), one claim has caused significant harm: the idea that re-exposure to mold "resets" your progress and requires starting treatment from scratch.

 This claim is based on theoretical models, not controlled clinical trials.
 There is no peer-reviewed study demonstrating that brief mold re-exposure in a recovered individual causes a complete immunological reset requiring months of renewed treatment.
 The body's immune system does not work this way.
+If you want the fuller comparison, I break down the differences in CIRS versus mold illness.

 How Does the Body Actually Eliminate Mycotoxins?